putao537/putao537.github.io/content/_index.md

       title: Biography
       # Choose a user profile to display (a folder name within `content/authors/`)
       username: admin

-  - block: markdown
-    content:
-      title: News
-      items:
-        - date: '2024-03'
-          description: 'I am co-organizing the AI for Math Workshop and Challenge at ICML 2024. 😊 Welcome to submit your pioneering work and take on the exciting challenges!'
-        - date: '2024-03'
-          description: 'Our workshop proposal for AI for Math is accepted to ICML 2024.'
-        - date: '2024-03'
-          description: 'One paper is accepted to NAACL 2024 Findings.'
-        - date: '2024-01'
-          description: 'Two papers (one spotlight, one oral) are accepted to ICLR 2024.'
-        - date: '2023-10'
-          description: 'One paper is accepted to EMNLP 2023.'
-        - date: '2023-06'
-          description: 'Honored to receive Honors Graduate from Sun Yat-sen University.'
-        - date: '2023-05'
-          description: 'I successfully defended my Ph.D. dissertation!'
-        - date: '2023-05'
-          description: 'One first-authored paper is accepted to IEEE TPAMI.'
-    design:
-      columns: '2'

   - block: experience
     content: